April 7th, 2020

 December 21st, 2011

-- If an auto accident, turn on hazard lights to alert other drivers
+- Turn on hazard lights to alert other drivers

 - Call the police, even if accident is minor, and insist on an accident report